AAFC-BICoE/hpdb/README.md

     $ cd hpdb
     $ mvn install

-If the build was succussful the project tests have run and sample data has been loaded into the mysql database.
+If the build was successful the project tests have run and sample data has been loaded into the mysql database.

 Running in Development